mcguffin/the-paste/readme.txt

 * Adobe Photoshop
 * Gimp
 * LibreOffice
+* GoogleDocs
 * [And some more...](https://github.com/mcguffin/the-paste#applications-tested-so-far)

+… and paste it to Classic Editor or directly to the media library.

 The most recent Desktop versions of Chrome, Firefox, Edge and Safari are supported.